bonomat/haproxy-updater/README.md

 This Docker Container contains HAProxy and a simple nodeJS service to update its configuration

-THIS IS NOT SECURE, USE ON OWN RISK
+THIS IS NOT SECURE, USE AT OWN RISK

 how to use: